 Kolodner developed a unique use for FormAssembly so that Spark could improve outgoing communication to corporate partners.
 Each company that they work alongside has an appointed “ambassador,” who often requires information about which employees from their company have applied to be mentors.
 Instead of asking Spark staff to check on this at every interval, Kolodner developed a two-part form.

 The first page requires the ambassador’s email and region.
 Upon submission, the form looks up the ambassador and finds others in their company that are on the current mentor recruitment campaign in Salesforce.
 The second page redirects to a prefilled form that uses repeating fields to show who from the company has applied for the mentorship program.
 With the removal of any ‘Submit’ buttons, the forms serve as an effective outbound communication tool.

 The Spark Program hopes to continually expand their reach to more students and mentors.
 As they scale their programs beyond present numbers, FormAssembly serves as the ideal web form solution to sustain and assist with rapid growth.

-“FormAssembly is what allows us to scale from 1,200 from 12,000 mentors per year.
+“FormAssembly is what allows us to scale from 1,200 to 12,000 mentors per year.
 Clearly we can’t do all that data entry,” Kolodner said.